 When we began teaching together, that was a key element: everyone's a lead, everyone's a follow.
 A lot of students ignored it but a few tried it and got enthusiastic.
 It became a trademark of how we taught.
 I wrote websites about what was going on in our dancing.
 I identified four stages of what I called egalitarian partnering.
 Stage one was swapping roles for the whole dance.
 We did that a little but quickly moved on.
 Stage two was swapping roles on the fly.
 We loved this one.
 We would sometimes swap dozens of times in a dance.
 The third I called cross partnering: leading from the follow's arm position, following from the lead's.
 The fourth was pure play.
 Dancing without knowing or caring who did what role or when, incorporating every bit of skill and musicality we had.

 The sweet spot.
 Ruth and I studied musicality intently, trying to find ways to teach it.
 We both particularly loved dancing to slow 12/8 blues so we studied blues musicality.
 I once heard a blues dance teacher say that the essence of blues musicality was the blues is always late.
 It's easy to feel how right that is.
 Guys like me who think a lot tend to dance mentally, without passion.
 We lack the wisdom to wait for the music and let it move us.
 The better I know a song the more my thinking and memory get in the way.
 My mind is always racing ahead because that's what minds do.
 I know my favorite tunes like the back of my hand.
 But if I dance to my memory I'm not dancing to the music.
 Dancing from memory I can arrive at my weight shift at the exact same moment as the note.
 But that's not musical.
 To dance musically I have to wait until I hear the note so I can respond to the note.
 That makes me late.
 My reaction time is a sizable chunk of a second.
 If I wait to hear the note and respond musically, I'm dancing in the sweet spot.
 The perfect musical moment that makes my dancing part of the music.
 If I'm leading, I want to give the sweet spot to my partner, not claim it for myself.
 She would want to do the same for me.
 The mental calculations that would require are mind boggling.
 But if I'm connecting with my partner with grace and generosity no calculating is required.
 I give her the sweet spot because that's what I want to do.
 It's an impulse of love, of generosity, from the heart, not the head.
-That's what they call a good dance connection.

 Tango with Ruth.
 In 2010 Ruth and I decided to take tango lessons together.
 We were attracted to the dance, but hesitant at first.
 It's so famously difficult, and I'd seen it seemingly eat dancers alive.
 They stopped dancing anything else and started looking pale and morose, like vampire victims.
 But we were young and full of juice, and we had each other's backs.
 Ruth and I were in a poly relationship; this was to have a profound effect on my life in tango.
 I've written that I don't do well with poly, most notably in Boulder.
 I don't do well if someone is trying to impose poly on me, vanilla kid that I am.
 It's different if it's my idea.
 Ruth had a family.
 Her family always had first priority.
 I wanted it that way.
 I also wanted her.
 Like I've never wanted anyone.
 Being with her broke new ground for me, pushing me to make progress with love.
 Lots of it.
 I had never made lots of progress before, just tiny bits here and there.
-Making lots is exhilarating and agonizing.
+Making lots can be agonizing.
+Making progress is never comfortable.

 Dance sweetheart.
 I've fallen more and more in love with tango as dancing has emerged from the pandemic blackout.
 More than ever, tango feels like what dancing can be.
 After a year and a half of isolation, I've had increasing amounts of easygoing friendly social time and physical intimacy with friends on the dance floor.
 At first I was so starved for contact any amount was heavenly.
 After that first flush my old tango anxieties began to recrudesce.
 At Waltz etcetera I'm one of the best dancers on the floor, a big fish in a very small puddle.
 At tango I'm just another schlub, interesting because of my musicality but nobody's idea of a dream partner.
-I end up just a wallflower, watching the cool kids dance.
+I end up just a wallflower watching the cool kids dance.
 It's steadily humbling and at times bitterly humiliating.
 In my fantasies that would melt away if only I had a sweetheart, a dance partner devoted to me and I to her.
 I don't know if I'll ever find out.